 - Questionable software support

 Samsung Galaxy XCover Pro: Samsung’s most durable device

-Samsung offers some of the best glass-bodied smartphones around, but the Galaxy XCover Pro shows that it has a few extra tricks up its sleeves.
-This is one of the very few phones that offer removable batteries in 2021, which means that you can refill the 4,050mAh capacity in just seconds.
+Samsung offers some of the best glass-bodied smartphones, but the Galaxy XCover Pro shows a few extra tricks up its sleeves.
+This is one of the very few phones that still offer removable batteries, which means that you can refill the 4,050mAh capacity in just seconds.
 It also runs on Samsung’s own Exynos 9611 processor to offer mid-range performance and keep the price in check.

 There’s only one version of the Galaxy XCover Pro to pick up, and it comes with 4GB of RAM and 64GB of expandable storage onboard.
 You get the benefit of Samsung’s generous update policy, too, as the Galaxy XCover Pro is already running Android 11 with Samsung’s OneUI 3.0.
 The Gorilla Glass 5 display and MIL-STD 810G rating aren’t the toughest around, though we didn’t pick up on any damage in our testing.